meangrinch/MangaTranslator/README.md

 - PyTorch (CPU or CUDA build for your system)
 - Segmentation YOLO model trained for speech bubbles (`.pt`)
 - Font pack with `.ttf`/`.otf`
-- Vision-capable LLM: Gemini, OpenAI, Anthropic, OpenRouter, or OpenAI-compatible (e.g., Ollama/LM Studio)
+- Vision-capable LLM (API or Local)

 ## Install